luckielordie/sdxl/README.md

 # Stable Diffusion XL Image Generator

 This is a powerful and user-friendly command-line tool for generating high-quality images using Stable Diffusion XL.
-It is designed for both ease of use and advanced control, featuring optional AI upscaling, intelligent memory management, and a modular codebase.
+It is designed for both ease of use and advanced control, featuring integrated AI upscaling, intelligent memory management, and a modular codebase.

 ## Features

-- **High-Quality Generation**: Utilizes the base SDXL model followed by a refiner for detailed, high-resolution images.
+- **High-Quality Generation**: Utilizes the base SDXL model, a latent upscaler, and a refiner for detailed, high-resolution images.
-- **Optional AI Upscaling**: Features an integrated `stabilityai/stable-diffusion-x4-upscaler` pipeline that can be toggled on to intelligently increase image resolution and detail, going beyond a simple resize.
+- **Integrated AI Upscaling**: Uses `stabilityai/sd-x2-latent-upscaler` to intelligently increase image resolution and detail.
 - **Intelligent Memory Management**: Automatically detects your system's VRAM and selects the best operational mode.
 On high-VRAM systems, it loads all models to the GPU for maximum speed. on low-VRAM systems, it uses CPU offloading to ensure the script can run without crashing.
 - **Flexible Guidance Control**: Use simple presets (`low`, `medium`, `high`) or specify an exact float value for precise control over prompt adherence.
 - **Reproducibility**: Set a specific seed to generate the same image again, or let the script choose a random one.